-In addition to this standard finishing technique, I am happy to offer two other options for your heirloom kilt.
-As your cloth is being woven specifically for your kilt, I can request the tartan be given special treatment.
-One option popular with reenactors and others interested in more historic cloth is to simply have it delivered unfinished.
+In addition to this standard finishing technique, I am happy to offer an alternate option for your heirloom kilt.
+As your cloth is being woven specifically for your kilt, I can request the tartan be delivered unfinished.
 This unfinished tartan is somewhat stiffer and more "crisp" than what is normally used in kilts today.
 Though definitely rougher than normal kilt cloth, this is the closest thing available today to the historic "hard tartan" that was produced in the nineteenth century by mills such as Wilsons of Bannockburn.

-Regardless of which options you select, your heirloom kilt will be so much more than an article of clothing.
+Regardless of which finishing option you select, your heirloom kilt will be so much more than an article of clothing.
 It will be a reminder of your heritage, of old-world Scottish tradition, and a family heirloom that your children and grandchildren will treasure for generations.

 Take a look at some of the heirloom kilts I have made for past clients below, and contact me today to discuss the creation of your own heirloom.